billforsternz/tarrasch-chess-gui/README.md

 Building Tarrasch on Linux and Mac
 ==================================

+Note: Recently (late October 2017) as the result of some great work by John Cheetham, Tarrasch on Linux has moved forward significantly.
+To try this out on Ubuntu 16.04 LTS (say), perform the following steps then simply make in the top level directory;

+sudo apt install libwxgtk3.0-dev sudo apt install libwxgtk-media3.0-dev sudo apt install libwxgtk-webview3.0-dev wx-config --version
+ (should return 3.0.2)

+Look for John's merged pull request for further discussion.

+The following comments are still relevant, but predate this recent development.

 For the moment these are second class citizens unfortunately.
 In due course I hope this changes.
 However you can certainly have a play if you are keen.
 I can't/won't outline the steps required in detail, but basically;